asunny72/blog/docs/baby/20240604-delivery-and-postpartum.md

   - Doctor is urgently called into room
     -12am - 12:10am: Labor starts - Mama asked if she needed restroom first, mama politely refused

+    - Papa tried to stay out of the way of the nurses playing overcooked on Hard mode.
     - No time to administer any kind of pain medication.
     - Nurses barely moved Mama to bed, and papa beside her in the delivery room before Mama started first push.
 Could see a sliver of the baby's head
     - Mama hyperventilating after first push.
 Nurse firmly instructed mama to breathe